 (When used cold) the mascara is lengthening and separating, it adds a little bit of volume but it isn’t very heavy on that front whilst it’s enough to not make lashes look really spidery because it doesn’t have enough volume.
 The brush isn’t the nicest on the bottom lashes and needs a steady had as the fatness and stiffness of the brush and bristles can feel a bit clunky.

 The mascara doesn’t flake or smudge at all on me – it lasts really well through the day, and it isn’t a complete pain to remove by the end of the day.
 I’ve found a soaked Micellar Water pad or any cleanser seems to remove it easily.
 Overall, I like this mascara, but I don’t love it – I prefer something a little more volumising, and I think it’s kind of pricey for what it is.
 I think of Tarte as a middle of the road. £22 is really up there in mascara price.

 To compare whilst I haven’t tried it I’ve heard incredible things about the Marc Jacobs mascaras – those are £18-£20.
 Previous mascara favourites of mine are YSL Faux Cils and Too Faced Better than Sex which are both £19.
 At £5-£3 more it makes it quite a pricey option compared to other brands which I’d put above Tarte price wise.

-Have you tried this mascara or any others from Tarte?
+Have you tried the Tarte Tarteist Mascara or any others from Tarte?